simon-greatrix/sec-prng/README.md

-# prng
+# sec-prng
-Secure random number generation
+Secure pseudo-random number generation

-JavaDoc for this project can be found [here](http://simon-greatrix.github.io/prng/doc/).
+JavaDoc for this project can be found [here](http://simon-greatrix.github.io/sec-prng/doc/).